Build Your Strategy

 Be able to articulate your goals and objectives to an employer and confidently explain why you are qualified for and want their specific job.”
 It makes good sense to be strategic and have back-up plans.
 Develop a clear Plan A, a Plan B and even a Plan C. This way you approach your job search in an open-minded, realistic, and prepared fashion.
 For back-up plans, consider:

 - Are you willing to lower your salary expectations for a job (for example, in order to gain greater experience)?

-- Are you willing to work in a non-profit, a government, an educational or a high tech environment when you imagined working someplace else?
+- Are you willing to work in a nonprofit, a government agency, or an educational or high tech environment when you had imagined working someplace else?